brefphp/symfony-messenger/README.md

              'App\Message\MyMessage': async
 ```

-To consume messages that has been on the queue, you need to register a consumer
+To consume messages that has been on the queue, you need to use a *consumer* service.
-service.
-The important thing is to tag the service with `bref_messenger.consumer`.

 ### SQS